Polar bear webcam

-Every autumn, large male polar bears gather at Cape Churchill, along the Hudson Bay coast, waiting for the sea ice to form.
+Fall is Polar Bear Season in northern Manitoba, and throughout October and November you can check out what’s going on in real time in Wapusk National Park!
+Every autumn, polar bears gather at Cape Churchill, along the Hudson Bay coast, waiting for the sea ice to form.
 Polar bears depend on sea ice as a platform from which to hunt ringed seals, their main food source.

 Polar Bears International and explore.org have placed a webcam at Cape Churchill, in Wapusk National Park.

-Parks Canada is excited to work with Polar Bears International and explore.org to offer this window on the polar bears in Wapusk NP.
+Parks Canada is excited to work once again with Polar Bears International and explore.org to offer this window on the polar bears in Wapusk National Park.
 Like Parks Canada, both of these organizations are dedicated to providing authentic learning experiences about wildlife.

-- Most of the polar bears in the Western Hudson Bay population are born in Wapusk NP, which protects one of the world’s largest known concentrations of polar bear maternity dens, where female bears give birth.
+- Most of the polar bears in the Western Hudson Bay population are born in Wapusk National Park, which protects one of the world’s largest known concentrations of polar bear maternity dens, where female bears give birth.

-- Cape Churchill is located on the northern coast of Hudson Bay, within the boundaries of Wapusk NP.
+- Cape Churchill is located on the northern coast of Hudson Bay, within the boundaries of Wapusk National Park.
 This Park measures 11,475 square kilometres (about the same size as the island of Jamaica, the country of Belgium or 2 Prince Edward Islands!)

 Polar Bears International (PBI) is a nonprofit organization dedicated to the worldwide conservation of the polar bear and its habitat through research, education, and action.
 PBI provides scientific resources and information on polar bears and their habitat to institutions and the general public worldwide.